-If your child is referred by their school to the EWS (Education Welfare Service) for absenteeism, the EWS will first arrange for an Education Welfare Officer (EWO) to visit your home.
-This visit provides the EWO with an opportunity to assess whether your child's absence is condoned by you as the parent(s) and if you are in a position to make sure your child attends school regularly.
+If your child is referred by their school to the EWS (Education Welfare Service) for absenteeism, the EWS will first arrange for an Education Welfare Officer (EWO) to visit

 The EWS will follow a process with you and your child to help make sure your child attends school regularly.
 The EWS also works with other agencies like Social Services to identify and deal with any complex needs that a family has.